cmotc/vaLAIR/README.md

     - Port digitalAndy to Android with a simple pixel-painting interface capable of outputting a configuration file for PC digitalAndy as well as a script.
     Do it to learn Android app development in Go.
-  * Configuration with Environment Variables as well as Flags and Files.